DingDingFan/Whole-genome-duplication/WGD_subgenome_split/Readme.md

 1 LASTZ:

   https://github.com/lastz/lastz

 2 LAST:

   http://last.cbrc.jp/

 3 MCL :

   https://micans.org/mcl/

 4 UCSC genome browser 'kent' bioinformatic utilities:

   http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64.v385/

-5 bedtools
+5 bedtools:

   https://bedtools.readthedocs.io/en/latest/

 Please makesure those tools on your path, remeber edit ~/.bashrc like this:

 export PATH="/home/fandingding/software/last/bin/":$PATH;

+##How to use it ?

+Firstly ,"sh 01.self.genome.alignment.sh your.genome.fasta" ; it will generate 01.batch.lastz.sh you can modify the shell and parelled the  01.batch.lastz.sh to use more CPU .

+Secondly, "sh 02.class.sh" all.out.solar.infor.best.class will be you classfication resut.

+Note: the R1 and R2 were split randomly !!!

+If any communiction please mail to biocomfun@qq.com.

+########## End ############